Projects per year

 Research Interests

 My primary research interests are in Microeconomics, in particular in: game theoretic approaches to general and partial models of competitive behavior; aggregative games with applications to contests and strategic market games; endogenous timing in games and commitment; and behavioral economics and game theory.
-I have further broad interests in industrial organization, international trade and applied game theory in general.
+I have further broad interests in industrial organisation, the interaction of behaviour and policy, and applied game theory in general.

 Academic / Professional qualifications